AlexJReid/blog/content/posts/rtdpub/index.md

 rtd.pub boils down to three things:

 - a gRPC protocol
-- plugins that implement said protocol
+- a unified pipe of data (UNIX sockets, H2) into Excel, via _conduit_ RTD server
-- a pipe (via named pipes, UNIX sockets, H2) into Excel
+- plugins that implement said protocol, bringing in any data from anywhere

 This is a design I've been thinking about for a month or two.
 An RTD server (written in C++) communicates with tiny processes called _plugins_ over UNIX sockets.
 This lightweight component runs within Excel, but by design, delegates the interesting _work to be done_ to plugins.
 A plugin process implements a gRPC service definition and streams protobuf messages.
 Plugins are started by the plugin host which supervises the process, multiplexing streams from all other plugins to efficiently pass over to Excel.